 So what is a microphone audio signal, electrically speaking?
 Audio signals are representations of sound as electrical alternating currents between 20 Hz – 20,000 Hz (range of human hearing).
 Microphone audio signals are signals produced by microphone transducers.
 Electrically, they are measured in millivolts (mV) or decibels relative to voltage (dBV or dBu).

-That’s a basic answer, but there’s plenty more to explain about audio signals and specifically microphone audio signals.
-Let’s get into answering this question with more detail in this article!
+That's a basic answer, but there's plenty more to explain about audio signals and specifically microphone audio signals.
+Let's get into answering this question in more detail in this article!

 What Is A Microphone Audio Signal, Electrically Speaking?

 A microphone audio signal, as the name suggests, is an audio signal created by a microphone.

 Microphones are transducers.
 They convert sound waves (mechanical wave energy) into audio signals (electrical energy).

 So a microphone audio signal is an electrical signal that represents the sound waves the microphone has captured.
 Some microphones capture these sound waves more accurately than others.
 Although there are different styles of transducers within microphones, all mics are built for the purpose of converting sound into audio signals.